chiral-carbon/ImageCaptioning/README.md

 Taken assistance from the blogpost: https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/

 You can see my implementation at [this](https://www.kaggle.com/blackcanary/image-caption-flicker8k) Kaggle kernel.
-The attention model was not successfully implemented, which I is why I trained my model without it.
+The attention model was not successfully implemented, which is why I trained my model without it.

 The highest BLEU scores after 20 epochs were: